MARN-5895/Website/assignments/01/README.md

     ipython

 and fool around with it a bit.
-For example, you an do some algebra
+For example, you can do some algebra:

 ```PYTHON
 a = 1